aim-rsf/browseMetadata/README.md

 and the connected [Metadata Catalogue](https://modelcatalogue.cs.ox.ac.uk/hdruk_live/).
 This `R` package takes a metadata file as input and facilitates the process of browsing through each table within a chosen dataset.
-The user is asked to categorise each data element (variable) within a table into a domain related to their research question, and these categorisations get saved in a csv file for later reference.
+The user is asked to categorise each data element (each variable) within a table into a domain related to their research question, and these categorisations get saved in a csv file for later reference.
 To speed up this process, the function automatically categorises some variables that regularly appear in health datasets